12 Types of Stone Masonry – Joints, Tools, Construction

-In this article we explain different types of stone masonry with full details. explain types of rubble masonry and ashler masonry. also we explain important points for stone masonry, surfacing of stone masonry, joints of stone masonry, appliance use for lifting a stone. therefore please read the article till the end.
+In this article we explain different types of stone masonry with full details. explain types of rubble masonry and ashlar masonry. also we explain important points for stone masonry, surfacing of stone masonry, joints of stone masonry, appliance use for lifting a stone. therefore please read the article till the end.

 What is Stone masonry?